kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 The _Gods of the Marketplace_ end civilizations that ignore common knowledge and objective truth.

-Where the hunter-gatherer knew <q>if I hunt two monkeys today, I have to walk twice as long tomorrow,</q> the humans that follow the ideas of the Marketplace don’t learn.
+Where the hunter-gatherer knew <q>if I hunt two monkeys today, I have to walk twice as long tomorrow,</q> the humans who follow the ideas of the Marketplace don’t learn.
 Again and again, we can see them failing.

 Be it Rome that fell through decadence and politics unable to defend the Empire against invading barbarians, or the Maya that created cities with millions of inhabitants, artificial soil, and streets but destroyed themselves with endless war and unrestrained extraction of natural resources.